MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/changeNotes.md

 # Build Quality Checks - Change Notes

+#### 2.9.2
+- Fixed a rare bug that caused the code coverage policy to assume zero coverage even though coverage data was available.

 #### 2.9.0
 - Add warning if NodeJS certificate check has been disabled on an agent that supports configuration of custom CA certificates.